Kong/insomnia-docs/docs/insomnia/insomnia-config-file.md

 category-url: get-started
 ---

-In addition to the Insomnia Preferences available through the UI, you can configure your Insomnia app through an Insomnia Configuration File.
-This configuration will enable you to alter some settings and UI components.
-Account admins may find this useful to overwrite configurations for their team members.
+In addition to the Insomnia Preferences available through the UI, computer admins can configure the Insomnia app for other users through an Insomnia Configuration File.

+This configuration will enable computer admins to alter some settings and UI components when they set up regulated local environments.
+Account admins may find this useful to overwrite configurations that users cannot change.

 ## Config File Location